Woman shot to death, 3 deputies wounded in nightclub parking lot shooting

 It happened around 2:20 a.m. outside the Set Nightclub in the 2900 block of Travis Street.

-Deputies working extra jobs at the club responded a fight in the parking lot when a man opened fire, according to Houston Police executive assistant chief Troy Finner.
+Deputies working extra jobs at the club responded to a fight in the parking lot when a man opened fire, according to Houston Police executive assistant chief Troy Finner.

 Two of the deputies were taken to Memorial Hermann Hospital, while one was taken to Ben Taub Hospital.
 All three were expected to survive.